Soil pH is the

 soil pH.
 Excess nitrogen tends to leach from the

-soil, leaving behind hydrogen ions the increase
+soil, leaving behind hydrogen ions that increase

 Acidic soil gives the roots